LuisCarlosEiras/amazonia-explorer/README.md

 This project uses artificial intelligence to explore open data — high-resolution satellite imagery, published LIDAR blocks, colonial diaries, indigenous oral maps, and archaeological survey articles — to discover secrets hidden beneath the tree canopy.

+## 🧠 OpenAI Models

+This project integrates the new OpenAI models (o3/o4 mini and GPT-4.1) for advanced archaeological data analysis, image interpretation, and historical source integration, meeting the requirements of the Kaggle challenge.

 ## 📊 Main Results

 - **Detection methodology** adapted for different types of structures (geoglyphs, circular villages, defensive moats)
 - **Cross-validation** with two independent methods for predicting geographical coordinates
 - **Historical synthesis** connecting the findings with legends such as the "Lost City of Z", Paititi, and El Dorado
 - **Innovative methodology** for large-scale archaeological discovery
+- **Generative AI analysis** using OpenAI models for advanced data interpretation

 ## 📁 Repository Structure